averagesecurityguy/Python/Basics.md

 # Introduction to Python
-This video is a brief introduction to the Python programming language.
-It will not cover the installation of Python.
-If you have a Linux or Mac machine then Python is already installed.
-If you have a Windows machine then you will need to install Python yourself.
-I recommend installing Python3 on Windows.
-By default, Python2 is installed on most linux and Mac machines.
+This video is a brief introduction to the python programming language.
+It will not cover the installation of python.
+If you have a Linux or Mac machine then python is already installed.
+If you have a Windows machine then you will need to install python yourself.
+I recommend installing python3 on Windows.
+By default, python2 is installed on most Linux and Mac machines.
 This tutorial will work with either version.

 With this video, we will discuss some basic concepts, data structures, flow control and functions.
 This will be enough to get you started but I highly recommend going through the tutorial as well.
 All of the code used in this video is available online.